MMMakena/DataMining_GroupProject_Group2/README.md

 # Results for enriching data
 <img width="858" height="670" alt="image" src="https://github.com/user-attachments/assets/cfe934dd-ca25-45ba-b490-23ba580548da" />

-# Exploratory & Statistical Analysis (By Julie&Esthet)
+# Exploratory & Statistical Analysis (By Julie&Esther)

 This section focuses on exploring and statistically analyzing the dataset to uncover meaningful patterns, trends, and differences across companies based on their financial indicators.